comegrant/dbt_docs_test/projects/data-model/transform/models/silver/pim/_pim__docs.md

 {% docs column__ean_code_distribution_packaging %}

-The EAN code for the districution packaging.
+The EAN code for the distribution packaging.

 {% enddocs %}